What Happens If Your Car Gets Stolen on Finance?

 1. Inform the authorities that your car was stolen

-2. Let your insurance company know your car has been stolen
+2. inform your insurance company your car has been stolen

-Your insurer will ask for additional details, including your name, contact information, and policy number.
-Once you’ve given them the required information, the insurance company will begin to investigate your claim.
+Your insurer will request further details, including your name, contact information, and policy number.
+After you provide the necessary information, your insurer will begin investigating your claim.

 3. Let your finance provider know your car has been stolen

-Next, you must inform your finance provider of the theft.
-They will ask for similar details as your insurer: your crime reference number, contact information, car details, and so on.
-They will also request confirmation from your insurer that your vehicle has been stolen.
+Inform your finance provider of the theft as soon as possible.
+They’ll need details similar to those requested by your insurer, such as your crime reference number, contact information, and vehicle details.
+They will also require confirmation from your insurer that the vehicle has been stolen.

 4. Inform the DVLA that your car has been stolen